vimlet/eon/README.md

 ![Codacy grade](https://img.shields.io/codacy/grade/a08a454edeac4b12b6c58b7aac866a2b.svg)
 ![GitHub](https://img.shields.io/github/license/vimlet/eon.svg)

-eon is an **ultra light and fast web framework** that focuses on user experience and developer experience, allowing you to create intuitive interfaces across any device with little effort. eon harness state of the art technologies to provide a smooth developing experience without compromising **compatibility and performance**, so you can stay highly productive while retaining full control of your user interface.
+Eon is an **ultra light and fast web framework** that focuses on user experience and developer experience, allowing you to create intuitive interfaces across any device with little effort.
+Eon harness state of the art technologies to provide a smooth developing experience without compromising **compatibility and performance**, so you can stay highly productive while retaining full control of your user interface.

-Bundled with eon there is a comprehensive library of **flexible and themeable** components that will suit most of your needs but you can also create your own with ease.
+Bundled with Eon there is a comprehensive library of **flexible and themeable** components that will suit most of your needs but you can also create your own with ease.

-At is heart eon takes care of the hassles of user interface creation, effectively simplifying a plethora of issues that any interface designer faces in a daily basis (compatibility, performance, responsiveness, data binding, extensibility...) so you can stay focused on what really matters, your app!
+At is heart Eon takes care of the hassles of user interface creation, effectively simplifying a plethora of issues that any interface designer faces in a daily basis (compatibility, performance, responsiveness, data binding, extensibility...) so you can stay focused on what really matters, your app!

 ## Features

 * **Light:** Core of less than 16kb (minified and gzipped).
 * **Fast:** With its asynchronous patterns and natively supported specs.
-* **Intuitive:** The DOM is your API; HTML and JavaScript are enough to work with eon.
+* **Intuitive:** The DOM is your API; HTML and JavaScript are enough to work with Eon.
 * **Semantic:** Non-verbose declarative and programmatic API.
 * **Templating:** Data binding capabilities.
 * **Compatible:** Designed for all modern browsers.